littlektframework/littlektframework.github.io/index.md

           theme: dark
           background_color: "#643fea"
           excerpt: >
-              Join the community and help contribute to create a framework that everyone can use
+              Join the community and help contribute to create a framework that everyone can use.
           actions:
               - text: GitHub
                 type: outline-secondary